 Asthma Medications and Ways to Prevent Asthma

-Medications used to treat asthma work to relieve and prevent symptoms by decreasing inflammation (swelling) and bronchospasm (tightening of muscles that surround the airways).
+Asthma Medications work to relieve and prevent symptoms by decreasing inflammation (swelling) and bronchospasm (tightening of muscles that surround the airways).
 Treatment is based on how severe your asthma is and can be adjusted if your asthma becomes well controlled.
 Your asthma is well controlled when:

 - You can run and exercise.